The amplituhedron crossing and winding numbers: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{sec: Winding}, we prove Theorem~\ref{thm: winding constant}.
-We first prove that the winding number $w_{k,n,m}\left(Y,\mathcal{Z}\right)$ in constant when $\left(Y,\mathcal{Z}\right)\in\ampliwb\times\matp$.
+We first prove that the winding number $w_{n,k,m}\left(Y,\mathcal{Z}\right)$ in constant when $\left(Y,\mathcal{Z}\right)\in\ampliwb\times\matp$.
 Then we prove that the winding number is also independent of $n$.
 Finally, we obtain the explicit expression of the winding number for $n=k+m$.
-In last subsection, we prove the we prove the $m=2$ maximality statements of the winding for Proposition \ref{prop: maximality}.
+In the last subsection, we prove Proposition \ref{prop: maximality} establishing the equivalence between the winding description and the original description of the amplituhedron when $m=2$.

 In section~\ref{sec: crossing number}, we prove Theorem~\ref{thm: crossing is constant}.
 The proof follows the same path.
 We first prove that the crossing number $c_{n,k,m}\left(Y,\mathcal{Z}\right)$ is constant when $\left(Y,\mathcal{Z}\right)\in\amplio\times\matp$.
 In this case, this part is more subtle.
 It requires to first prove two sets of equations on twistor coordinates that we call $C$-equations and $\mathcal{Z}$-equations.
 We emphasize that these equations are valid for every $n,k$ and $m$.
 We deduce from these equations that we can avoid unpleasant behavior of the simplices and cells involved in the count of the crossing number, and then prove the constancy of the crossing number in $\amplio\times\matp$.
 Then we prove the independence of the crossing number in $n$, and finally we obtain the explicit expression of the crossing for $n=k+m$.